IF YOU DESIGN GREEN BUILDINGS

 City of Vancouver - Rezoning

-Since 2017, the City's Green Building Policy for Rezoning has required disclosure of LCA results in early design for rezoning submissions.
-As part of the City's Climate Emergency Response, it has committed to 6 big moves, one of which targets a 40% reduction in embodied carbon for all new buildings and infrastructure by 2030, relative to a 2018 baseline.
+Since 2017, the City's Green Building Policy for Rezoning (Requirement B.6.2) has required calculation and disclosure of LCA results in early design for rezoning submissions, which needs to be updated for Building Permit and Occupancy Permit.
+This rezoning policy will be updated in 2021 and will likely require a certain percentage reduction in embodied carbon.
+As part of the City's Climate Emergency Response, it has committed to a 40% reduction in embodied carbon for all new buildings and infrastructure by 2030, relative to a 2018 baseline.

 World Green Building Council